Devils of Darkness

 Devils of Darkness is a 1965 British horror film directed by Lance Comfort and starring William Sylvester, Hubert Noël and Carole Gray.
 It was written by Lyn Fairhurst.
 It was the last feature film directed by Comfort.

 Plot

-Count Sinistre was put to death in the sixteenth century for his evil deeds, but rose from the dead.
+Count Sinistre was put to death in the 16th century for his evil deeds, but rose from the dead.
 He later killed gypsy girl Tania, whom he then raised from the tomb and married.
-In 1964 he attacks again, at a small village where Paul Baxter and friends are on holiday.
+In 1964, he attacks again, at a small village where Paul Baxter and friends are on holiday.
 He murders three of Baxter's friends.
-Baxter, initially sceptical of the supernatural nature of the killings, becomes suspicious and stays in town with a talisman belonging to Sinistre taken from the scene of one of the murders.
+Baxter, initially skeptical of the supernatural nature of the killings, becomes suspicious and stays in town with a talisman belonging to Sinistre taken from the scene of one of the murders.
 Sinistre pursues Baxter in an attempt to recover the talisman and murders Baxter's acquaintances along the way.